sharadregoti/tyk-docs/tyk-docs/content/log-data.md

 ### Setting log format (only available for the Gateway)

-As of Tyk Gateway versions LTS `v5.3.6` and `v5.6.0`, you can control log format using the `TYK_LOGFORMAT` environment variable.
+As of Tyk Gateway `v5.6.0`, you can control log format using the `TYK_LOGFORMAT` environment variable.
 By default, logs are in `default` format, but setting `TYK_LOGFORMAT` to `json` will output logs in JSON format.

 ##### Default logging format
 ```